Cuddling up with your pet in the heat while keeping cool is an art!

 Once you’re got the safety stuff figured out, it’s time to have fun with your pet.

 Tips for taking a road trip with your cat – Planning on taking a trip with your cat this summer?
-Before you leave home, here’s some tips to get you prepared to hit the road with your furry friend in tow.
+Before you leave home, here are some tips to get you prepared to hit the road with your furry friend in tow.
 Get all the tips from Drugstore Divas.

 Take your pet on summer adventures – Prepare your furry friend for your next adventure.
 Instead of boarding them in a kennel, just take them with you.
 Great tips Canadian Living.